dsfsi/masakhane-web/docs/github_docs/start_app_locally_doc.md

 ```

 Docker should create a container named 'masakhane-web' with the images 'db-1', 'server-1', and 'client-1'.
-The server should be active on localhost:5000 and the client on localhost:3000
+The server should be active on http://localhost:5000 and the client on http://localhost:3000
+Look [here](debugging_setup.md#checking-the-client-serverapi--database) for checking these services manually.

 ### **Shut down the app**
 To shut down the app, run the following command to remove the docker container: